4 questions for Bernard Peultier our VP Innovation and CEO of Nextino, the all-new research lab created last January

 When Gartner talks about Augmented Data Management (ADM), they are referring to the first data management software applications capable of self-tuning and automatically refining their configuration.

-Gartner predicts that ADM software production will be a reality by 2022 and that "manual data management tasks will be reduced by 45%".
+Gartner predicts that ADM software production will be a reality within 2 years and that "manual data management tasks will be reduced by 45%".
 Atempo plan to deliver the first applications by the end of the year.

 What is Augmented Data Management according to Atempo?